icculus/al_osx/README.md

 was originally based on the openal.org MacOS 9 version, but is an almost total rewrite of that codebase.

-This codebase is designed around and optimized for MacOS X and its CoreAudio API.
+This codebase is designed around and optimized for Mac OS X and its CoreAudio API.
 It does not work on MacOS 9 at all.
 Some notable features that set it apart from the standard openal.org Mac implementation: